Is DeepL Accurate? Translation Quality Reviewed

 Deep learning is a subset of artificial intelligence (AI).
 It aims to simulate the human brain so that outputs are more accurate.
 For translation that means higher quality and more natural-sounding machine translations.

-How does Deepl translate?
+How does DeepL translate?

-This means that it considers entire sentences, not just individual words, to grasp the full context of content and deliver more accurate translations.
+As a neural machine translation tool, DeepL considers entire sentences, not just individual words, to grasp the full context of content and deliver more accurate translations.

-In contrast, neural networks learn from extensive datasets and analyze entire sentences to understand the broader context, which is crucial for effective translation and localization.
-By processing full sentences, they deliver more accurate translations.
+In contrast, DeepL’s neural network approach learns from extensive datasets and analyzes entire sentences to understand the broader context.
+This is crucial for effective translation and localization

 What additional translation features does DeepL have?